Migrating from Craft CMS to WordPress

 After the content was migrated, the final step was to rebuild all the templates that power the various pages of the site.
 Although both Craft and WordPress are PHP powered sites, there was no easy way to reuse the templates.
 Craft uses a Twig templating engine while WordPress doesn’t.
 This is a fundamental difference and we had no choice but to rebuild all the templates.

 This post covers only the development-oriented aspects of such a migration.
-There are a ton of other activities that involve:
+There are a ton of other activities that are involved: